OCMC-Translation-Projects/ioc-liturgical-react.github.io/README.md

 # ioc-liturgical-react.github.io
-Static web site for documentation of ioc-liturgical-react
+Static Web site for documentation of ioc-liturgical-react